The Effects of Endangered Species

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Endangered species live all around you.
-You likely have endangered plants, animals or insects right in your backyard.
-All around you, you see images of those larger endangered predators, like tigers, rhinos and elephants, but do we see the effects of endangered species on the planet?
+You likely have endangered plants or animals right in your backyard.
+All around you, you see images of those larger endangered animals, like tigers, rhinos and elephants, but do you see the greater effects of endangered species on the planet?

 Perhaps you feel bad for them, but that is the extent of how much you think about the effects of endangered species.
 However, if they disappear, your life may change drastically.
 As more and more species are put on the endangered list, their risk of extinction rises, and the whole world can change.

-In the last 500 years along, humans have caused the extinction of over 500 species, and there are over 142,500 species on the IUCN Red List.
-The consequences of human actions that have primarily led species to the point of near extinction affect you in more ways than you are aware.
+There are around 150,388 worldwide species on the IUCN Red List, with an estimated 42,108 species at risk of extinction.
+The consequences of human actions that have primarily led species to the point of near extinction affect you in more ways than you know.

 Various circumstances can cause a species to be endangered, such as:

 • Habitat Loss: This is one of the primary causes of endangerment.
 Whether humans clear out a forest or a natural disaster strikes, habitat loss significantly impacts species.
-Plants and animals rely on their habitat for survival, so any damage or loss can cause them to die.
+Plants and animals rely on their habitat for survival, so any damage or loss can kill them.

 • Human Exploitation: Unfortunately, humans often use rare animals or plants for exploitation to make money.
-Examples of this are ivory from elephants and horns from rhinoceros.
+Examples of this are ivory from elephants and horns from rhinoceroses.

 • Natural Competition: It’s typical for plants and animals to compete with one another, whether for food, water or habitat.
-If a species dominates another, the weaker species may become endangered.
+If one species dominates another, the weaker species may become endangered.

 • Displacement: This is similar to habitat loss.
 If a natural disaster strikes or human activity is causing a disturbance within a habitat, species may try to move to a new location.
 Often, the species may not be able to adapt to the change well enough to survive.

 • Disease: Disease affects plants and animals just like it does humans.
 Think about COVID-19 — it has unfortunately affected a large portion of the human population.
-The same happens when disease strikes a species.
+The same happens when disease strikes a plant or animal species.

 • Invasive Species: Invasive species are those that are not native to an ecosystem.
 When introduced, invasive species take over the habitat and can cause survival challenges for the native species.